bioconnector/workshops2015/lessons/rnaseq-1day/01-alignment-counting.md

 Next, let's run some quality control analysis.
 Google search "FastQC" to find the [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) package from Simon Andrews.
 It's a program that pretty much everyone uses for QC analysis that can be run at the command line on a batch of FASTQ files.

+You'll also need java to run it (`sudo apt-get install default-jre`).

 First let's get some help on FastQC.
 Most bioinformatics programs have a `-h` or `--help` option that gives you some very basic documentation on how to run it.
 These aren't the same as built-in UNIX man pages.
 For more in-depth documentation you need to read the paper or visit the tool's website to download a manual.
 For instance, take a look at the [online FastQC documentation](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) and look specifically at the differences between [good Illumina data](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) and [bad Illumina data](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html).

 ```